 Automotive glass installers and repairers often travel to the customer’s location to repair damaged windshields and window glass.

 How to Become an Automotive Body or Glass Repairer

-Most employers prefer to hire automotive body and glass repairers who have completed a formal training program in automotive body or glass repair.
-Still, many new body and glass repairers begin work without formal training.
-Industry certification is increasingly important.
+Most employers prefer to hire automotive body and glass repairers who have completed a training program in automotive body or glass repair.
+Still, many new automotive body and glass repairers begin work without previous training.
+Industry certification is becoming increasingly important.

 The median annual wage for automotive body and related repairers was $47,270 in May 2021.

 The median annual wage for automotive glass installers and repairers was $37,920 in May 2021.